 KORE also plans additional field mapping and sampling to identify new drill targets on the 14,000 acres of exploration claims acquired by the Company in December 2020.
 The new claims have the potential to host new oxide gold discoveries.

-KORE received a permit to drill the project in October 2021 from the USFS and is planning a Phase 1 drill program.
+KORE received a permit to drill the project in October 2021 from the USFS.
+Drilling can start in early July and KORE is planning a Phase 1 drill program.
 (See "Risk Factors").